SelimChraibi/AsynchronousIterativeAlgorithms.jl/README.md

 ## Quick start

-Say you want to implement a distributed version of *Stochastic Gradient Descent*.
+Say you want to implement a distributed version of *Stochastic Gradient Descent* (SGD).
 You'll need to define:

 - an **algorithm structure** subtyping `AbstractAlgorithm{Q,A}`
 - the **initialisation step** where you compute the first iteration